ibm-cloud-docs/app-configuration/ac-release-notes.md

 # What's new
 {: #releases-notes}

-Stay up-to-date with the new features that are available for {{site.data.keyword.appconfig_short}} service.
+Stay up to date with the new features that are available for {{site.data.keyword.appconfig_short}} service.
 {: shortdesc}

 ## September 2022